amynguyenpham/codepath_ios_prework/README.md

 - View video, buy same thing on Tiktok Shop

 Forest:
 - Grow a tree to focus.
 If touch phone, tree dies

+App Idea:
+An app where people can updload pictures to find description for specific type of clothes

+Function:
+- User can upload picture
+- After uploading, the backend run the algorithm and return specific type of clothes (wool pea coat/ parka etc instead of just coat).
+We can integrate ChatGPT API or use our own model
+- User can rate the result

 ## Notes